Zankoku-Okuno/octopus/README.md

 Status
 ======

 * 2014-03-31: With bugfixes, achieved Turing-complete.
+The next step is usable.
+* 2014-04-06: Multiple files, interpreter program, I/O primitives, exception handling.
-* 2014-04-03: Implemented an import.
-Well on the way to a useful language.
+              Still on the way to stable.

 The Story
 =========